Tony's Site

 Other Hardware

-Other hardware worked "out of the box" - eg mouse pad, sound, wired network.
-Suspend & hibernate seem OK.
-One minor problem - the Fn button to change brightness works in the sense that a pop-up shows up saying brightness has changed; but it hasn't!
+One minor problem initially - the Fn button to change brightness works in the sense that a pop-up shows up saying brightness has changed; but it hasn't!
+After the upgrade to Intrepid it works OK.

 Linux on Laptops